101-Ways/pairing-tests/election-results/README.md

 It's election night!
 Exciting!
 We have a feed of election results from a data supplier.
 They will supply us a file which will be updated throughout the night as results come in.

+You will be judged not just by your code but by any tests you create.

 ## Results format

 The fields in the file will be separated by commas but each row will vary in length as described below.